-With proper upkeep, your air conditioner will offer worry-free service for a long time.
-But, just like any other machine in your residence, it will eventually need to be upgraded.
-Knowing when to install a new one is key to skip costly repairs, expensive energy bills and interruptions to your comfort.
+With ample upkeep, your air conditioner will offer worry-free performance for years.
+But, like any other thing in your residence, it will eventually need to be replaced.
+Knowing when to replace it is important to prevent pricey repairs, expensive utility bills and interrupted comfort.

-When it involves being cool and your house’s energy efficiency, our Forster Heating pros are looking out for your best interests.
-There’s a lot that goes into figuring out when your air conditioner needs to be replaced.
-Here are a couple of things you should consider when you’re thinking about upgrading your 15-year-old air conditioner.
+When it involves being cool and your residence’s energy efficiency, our Forster Heating professionals have your best interests at heart.
+There’s a lot that goes into deciding when your air conditioner requires replacement.
+Here are a couple of points you should consider when you’re thinking about replacing your 15-year-old air conditioner.

 Age

-Most of the time, the Department of Energy says most air conditioners work for 15–20 years.
+Typically, the Department of Energy says most air conditioners run for 15–20 years.
 If yours is 15 years old, it’s well past the center point.
-It’s recommended to get started planning for air conditioning installation before it wears out so you aren’t roasting while you’re waiting for installation.
+It’s smart to start preparing for air conditioning installation before it wears out so you aren’t roasting while you’re waiting for installation.

 Dependability

-How reliable is your air conditioner?
-Does it cool dependably, even on the warmest days?
-Or is it frequently malfunctioning?
-When your air conditioner becomes less reliable it’s time to get started thinking about getting a new one.
+How trustworthy is your air conditioner?
+Does it cool dependably, even on the toastiest days?
+Or is it regularly malfunctioning?
+When your air conditioner starts becoming less reliable it’s time to start thinking about getting an updated one.

 Repair Costs

-Over your air conditioner’s lifetime, it’s normal for it to need several little repairs.
-But if your air conditioner repair cost is more than half the expenses of a new air conditioner, it’s recommended to just install a new one.
+Over your air conditioner’s life cycle, it’s expected for it to need several small repairs.
+But if your air conditioner repair cost is more than half the expenses of a new air conditioner, it’s smarter to just get a new one.

 Energy Efficiency

-Every air conditioner comes with a SEER rating, which ranks how efficiently it consumes electricity to produce cooling.
-If your air conditioner was installed in 2006, it will be a minimum of 13 SEER to meet federal laws.
-However, your air conditioner becomes less efficient as it wears out.
+Every air conditioner includes a SEER rating, which ranks how well it expends electricity to create cold air.
+If your air conditioner was installed in 2006, it will be at least 13 SEER according to federal laws.
+However, your air conditioner becomes less efficient as it ages.

-Now, 15–18 SEER is a popular number, but efficiency can go as high as the mid-20s.
-Air conditioners with higher SEER ratings are often pricier but might pay for themselves over their life span through more energy savings.
-And getting an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for additional rebates.
+As of now, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
+Air conditioners with higher SEER ratings are often costlier but might pay for themselves over their life span through improved energy savings.
+And getting an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for added rebates.

 Comfort

-Are you comfy when your air conditioner is running?
-Or are you constantly turning down the temperature to remain cool?
-An aging air conditioner may have trouble keeping your house cool as a result of lower efficiency.
-A modern air conditioner, particularly a variable-speed air conditioner, can reduce high humidity and hot and cold spots.
-Instead of running on high continuously, these air conditioners run at multiple speeds to adapt your comfort.
+Are you cool when your air conditioner is on?
+Or are you continuously dialing down the temperature to stay cool?
+An older air conditioner may have problems keeping your home comfy because of decreased efficiency.
+A new air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
+Instead of running at full speed continuously, these air conditioners run at multiple speeds to adjust your comfort.

 Noise

-Your air conditioner should provide cooling you can feel, not hear.
-If noise is a concern, ask us about getting a variable-speed air conditioner.
-Many of these air conditioners cool at a sound level that’s similar to a regular conversation.
+Your air conditioner should give cooling you can feel, not hear.
+If noise is bothering you, ask us about getting a variable-speed air conditioner.
+The majority of these air conditioners cool at a sound level that’s like a regular conversation.

 Smart Thermostat Compatibility

-Adding a smart thermostat is a good way to keep up with energy efficiency, with very little effort needed from you.
-And, depending on the rebates offered by your utility company, you might be able to get a free smart thermostat or get one for very little.
-Many of these thermostats can adjust to your temperature preferences and then develop an energy-efficient schedule to match.
-They also know when you’re at home or gone and alter temps as needed.
+Adding a smart thermostat is a wise way to maximize your energy efficiency, with not much effort needed from you.
+And, depending on the rebates available from your utility company, you may be able to get a free smart thermostat or get one for a greatly reduced price.
+Many of these thermostats can adjust to your temperature preferences and then create an energy-efficient schedule to match.
+They also know when you’re at home or out and about and change temps as necessary.

-If you rely on an aging air conditioner, a smart thermostat might not work with it.
-Installing a new air conditioner is a wise method to ensure smart thermostat compatibility.
+If you use an outdated air conditioner, a smart thermostat might not work with it.
+Installing a new air conditioner is a surefire method to ensure smart thermostat compatibility.

 Refrigerant Kind

-If your air conditioner was installed before 2010, it potentially uses Freon®.
-Also known as R-22 refrigerant, Freon is no longer being produced as a result of its damaging effects on the ozone layer.
-You can see if your air conditioner runs on R-22 by reviewing the sticker on the outside unit, which will include the refrigerant kind.
+If your air conditioner was installed before 2010, it potentially runs on Freon®.
+Also referred to as R-22 refrigerant, Freon is no longer being manufactured because of its bad effects on the ozone layer.
+You can see if your air conditioner has R-22 by checking the sticker on the outside unit, which will show the refrigerant kind.

-If your air conditioner is running fine, you can keep on using it.
-However, if it ever has a refrigerant leak, repairing the problem will be costly.
-That’s since Freon is only available in reduced, recycled amounts.
+If your air conditioner is working fine, you can keep on using it.
+However, if it ever develops a refrigerant leak, fixing the problem will be costly.
+That’s since Freon is only available in limited, recycled amounts.

-If you’re still trying to decide whether you should replace your 15-year-old air conditioner soon, consider this.
+If you’re still debating whether you should replace your 15-year-old air conditioner now, consider this.
 The Department of Energy says doing air conditioning replacement for a 10-year-old model can lead to 25–40% in energy savings!
-And those savings can really accumulate over time.
+And those savings can really add up over time.

 We know that air conditioner cost is your number one question.
-That’s why collaborating with Forster Heating for air conditioning installation in Auburn and surrounding areas is simple and affordable.
-Our technicians will help you select the right solution for your needs and then discuss all the possibilities.
-These include special offers to help you save more and financing for qualified customers to make your new air conditioner accommodate your budget.
+That’s why collaborating with Forster Heating for air conditioning installation in Auburn and surrounding areas is easy and affordable.
+Our techs will help you find the right solution for your needs and then go over all the possibilities.
+These include special offers to help you save more and financing for qualified customers to make your new air conditioner fit your budget.